 Healing time

-Your Quadriceps tendon has poor blood supply compared to muscles, hence their white appearance on anatomy charts.
+Your Quadriceps tendon has a poor blood supply compared to muscles, hence their white appearance on anatomy charts.
 Depending on the stage of your tendinitis, healing time could be from 6 weeks to 3 months.
-Initially physiotherapy treatments will be once to twice a week (depending on your pain), but as your quadriceps tendon pain improves we will see you once a week and later once every second week to progress your rehabilitation home program.
+Initially, physiotherapy treatments will be once to twice a week (depending on your pain), but as your quadriceps tendon pain improves we will see you once a week and later once every second week to progress your rehabilitation progressive loading program.

 • Cortisone injections – A cortisone injection will clear all inflammation in the area, which decreases your quadriceps tendon pain considerably.
 However, it causes changes in the integrity of the tendon which can lead to tears or ruptures in the future.